On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: Introduction

 or

-These sets are interpreted as subsets of the asymptotically closed Cayley--Klein--Beltrami models (ordinary or parabolic) of the hyperbolic space.
-Between the CKB and CKB(P) models, there are (for us) canonical correspondences given by
+(where $\infty_{\langle0,0,1\rangle}$ is the ideal point in the $\langle0,0,1\rangle$ direction).
+These sets are interpreted as subsets of the asymptotically closed Beltrami--Cayley--Klein or parabolic Cayley--Klein models of the hyperbolic space.
+Between the BCK and pCK models, there are (for us) canonical correspondences given by

-with $(0,0,1)_{\mathrm{CKB}}$ corresponding to $\infty_{\mathrm{CKB(P)}}$ (although these latter points do not appear in the shell for linear operators).
-Other models of the (asymptotically closed) hyperbolic space can also be used for the shell, however, for the purposes of linear algebra, the projective models CKB and CKB(P) are particularly suitable.
+with $(0,0,1)$ in BCK corresponding to $\infty_{\langle0,0,1\rangle}$ in pCK (although these latter points do not appear in the shell for linear operators).
+These transcriptions, one can notice, are realized by projective transformations.
+Other models of the (asymptotically closed) hyperbolic space can also be used for the shell, however, for the purposes of linear algebra, the projective models BCK and pCK are particularly suitable.

-The real Davis--Wielandt shell $\DW^{\mathbb R}_{\mathrm{CKB(P)}}(A)$ or $\DW^{\mathbb R}_{\mathrm{CKB}}(A)$ can be defined in the same manner but with the second coordinate omitted.
-This latter process can be interpreted as an orthogonal projection in hyperbolic geometry.
-Thus, the real Davis--Wielandt shell yields a subset of the asymptotically closed hyperbolic plane.
-In turn, the real Davis--Wielandt shell can also be defined for linear operators acting on real Hilbert spaces.
-In what follows, we use the term `conformal range' for the real Davis--Wielandt shell.
-(In \cite{L2}, the conformal range was defined originally as $\CR(A)\equiv\DW^{\mathbb R}_{\mathrm{PH}}(A)$, the real Davis--Wielandt shell in the Poincar\'e half-plane model.)
-On the other hand, the vertical projection of $\DW_{\mathrm{CKB(P)}}(A)$ is the well-known numerical range $\mathrm W(A)$.
-(It is obtained from $\DW_{\mathrm{CKB}}(A)$ via a central projection from $(0,0,1)_{\mathrm{CKB}}$.)
-Thus, the conformal range can be considered as a hyperbolic analogue of the numerical range, which is indeed confirmed by its generally quite similar behaviour, cf. \cite{L2}.